 What happens when I find knotweed on my new build?

 Recently, we’ve been in discussions with a buyer from a separate case who has been forced to pay £5,000 in fees to a removals agency, after discovering Japanese knotweed on their new build property.

 Before moving in they had asked their conveyancing solicitor to enquire about the presence of knotweed who had neglected to make the relevant investigation.
 We are currently helping them seek compensation for the solicitor’s negligence.

 There are strict regulations controlling building on land with Japanese knotweed, developers who choose to ignore these may find themselves liable at a later date.
 Letting the plant spread whilst construction takes place is an offence and can be punishable with fines or imprisonment.

 When should I declare the knotweed on my property?

-As a homeowner it is your legal responsibility to prevent any Japanese knotweed on your land spreading onto another person’s property or into the wild.
+As a homeowner, it is your legal responsibility to prevent any Japanese knotweed on your land from spreading onto another person’s property or into the wild.

 It’s also an offence to incorrectly dispose of any knotweed material, for these reasons it’s always best to consult a specialist before making any rash decisions that could worsen the problem and leave you in a precarious legal situation.